parrt/msds692/hw/tfidf.md

 ### TFIDF

 Our "most common word" mechanism is simple and pretty effective but not as good as we can do.
-We need to penalize words that are not only common in that article but common across articles.
+We need to penalize words that are not only uncommon in that article but common across articles.
 E.g., `said` and `price` probably don't help to summarize an article as they are very common words.

 We need to use TFIDF on a corpus of articles from which we can compute the term frequency across articles.
 Here is how we will execute our program (`summarize.py`):